 The Crested Butte Music Festival is a Colorado non-profit 501(c)(3) tax-exempt organization.
 Our tax identification number is 84-1374824.

 Please review our Gift Acceptance Policy.

-Cash donations of $50 or more earn a 25% tax credit, and in-kind donations valued at $100 or more earn a 12.5% tax credit.
+Cash donations of $50 or more earn a 25% tax credit on their Colorado state tax return.
+In-kind donations valued at $100 or more earn a 12.5% tax credit.
 The taxpayer may take state tax credits of up to $100,000 per tax year.
-Any excess credit may be carried forward for up to 5 years.
+Any excess credit is valid for up to 5 years.